kghadiga/Bike-Sharing-Assignment/README.md

 ## **Model Evaluation:**
 When you're done with model building and residual analysis and have made predictions on the test set, just make sure you use the following two lines of code to calculate the R-squared score on the test set.

+from sklearn.metrics import r2_score
+r2_score(y_test, y_pred)

+where y_test is the test data set for the target variable, and y_pred is the variable containing the predicted values of the target variable on the test set.

+Please don't forget to perform this step as the R-squared score on the test set holds some marks.
+The variable names inside the 'r2_score' function can be different based on the variable names you have chosen.